 For reasons that are quite hard to fathom, there are people who write off this Iberian land as a smaller, less interesting version of Spain.
 They should get with the program.
 Portugal is one of the cheapest countries to visit in Western Europe and its pint size makes traversing from region to region a breeze.

 Head to the capital Lisbon, where days can be spent looking at priceless works of arts in its galleries, while nights in the newly revived club district of Intendente are long.
 Make a beeline for Sintra, with its enchanting gardens and palaces, during the week to avoid the crowds, before heading to Porto, where the medieval Ribera district on the waterfront is famed for its cobbled alleys.
-Of course, the neighbouring Duoro region is also famous for port production, and visitors can tour the grand cellars on the Duoro side of the city at Gaia.
+Of course, the neighbouring Douro region is also famous for port production, and visitors can tour the grand cellars on the Douro side of the city at Gaia.
 Float through the canals and lagoons near the town of Aveiro, or visit the Roman town of Barcelos, where there’s a huge market selling fresh produce and the town’s ceramics (this is where the famous rooster comes from) each Thursday.